HirziDevs/PteroStats/README.md

 Q: Can i use pterodactyl v0.7?

-A: No, the pterodactyl v0.7 is not supported
+A: No, version v0.7 of pterodactyl panel is not supported

 -